List of Captain Tsubasa characters: Karl-Heinz Schneider

-The captain and ace striker for the German national team and one of Genzo Wakabayashi's greatest rivals, being able to score a goal at him outside the penalty area.
+The captain and ace striker for the Germany national team and one of Genzo Wakabayashi's greatest rivals, being able to score a goal at him outside the penalty area.
 He's the captain of the West Germany team in the Paris World Cup, defeating Canada, Portugal and Uruguay, scoring a hat-trick in all three matches.
 He faces off against Wakabayashi in the finals against Japan, but despite scoring two goals, Japan wins the tournament.
 His parents, who were separate, reconcile with one another.
 Originally from Hamburg SV, he joins Bayern Munich.
 In the World Youth arc, Germany (who had been reunified) beats Cameroon and the United States in Group B, but loses to Sweden in the final group stage by 3–5.
 In that match, Sweden captain Stefan Levin injures Schneider and goalkeeper Deuter Muller with his deadly Levin Shoot.
 Nevertheless, Germany manages to pass the group stages and defeats Argentina in the quarter-finals, but loses to Brazil in the semi-finals.
 In the Road to 2002 arc, he gets another showdown against Wakabayashi where he wins by scoring a goal while Hamburg SV's goal area was unprotected.
 He currently plays for the Olympic Germany team.